-The District's net position decreased during the most recent fiscal year.
-The decrease was due to unrealized loss on investments in the current fiscal year.
+The District's net position increased during the most recent fiscal year.
+The majority of the increase represents the extent to which ongoing program revenues exceeded the cost of operations.

 The key elements of the change in net position are reflected in the following table: